 So, the best way a CV can be a team player is to be considerate.
 Rather than coming in like a bull in a china shop and assuming no one else has thought about the future, this person can help improve team dynamics by asking questions before making assertions.

 This simple tweak, to ask a question and truly listen, has helped me a lot with our team.
 I generally thrive in this mode of creativity, and I used to come in pretty hot (as more of an Inconsiderate Visionary) after reading a few articles and declare that we were moving too slowly or not focusing on big enough challenges.

 Unsurprisingly, this alienated me from the other smart people on the team at times.
-It’s easy to see why this didn’t work in retrospect; no one likes it when someone comes over, opens the hood, and starts critiquing work without taking
+It’s easy to see why this didn’t work in retrospect; no one likes it when someone comes over, opens the hood, and starts critiquing work without taking time to gather context.

 - Thrives in pursuit of the unknown/leap of faith.

 - Stays attuned how the world is evolving.